d3varaja/gh-wrapped-cli/README.md

 1. Visit: **https://github.com/settings/tokens**
 2. Click **"Generate new token (classic)"**
+3. Give it a name (e.g., "GitHub Wrapped")
+4. **Leave all scopes unchecked** - No permissions needed for public data
-3. **No scopes needed** - just click "Generate token" at the bottom
+5. Click "Generate token" at the bottom
-4. Copy the token
+6. Copy the token
-5. Paste it when the app asks
+7. Paste it when the app asks

+**Security Note:** A token with no scopes can only read public data - it's completely safe and cannot modify anything.

 ### Advanced: Skip the Prompt (Optional)